JeremyLikness/ExpressionPowerTools/CONTRIBUTING.md

 - Check with the maintainers for larger requests
 - Ensure the project compiles in _both_ `Debug` and `Release` modes
 - Write tests to adequately cover your functionality
+- All files added should have complete XML documentation with examples where appropriate and the required heading

 Project maintainers will review PRs and merge/update versions as appropriate.